Guide

 Timezone tips

 • Specify timezone in your prompt: "Schedule at 2pm Eastern" or "Schedule at 2pm PST".
-Manus will convert to the correct offset.
+Manus converts to the correct UTC offset before passing the timestamp to the CLI.

 FAQ